codefresh-io/docs.codefresh.io/_docs/products/promotion-flow-triggers.md

 | **Operator**          | `In`          |
 | **Values**           | `feature/*`   |

-The Feature branch flow is triggered when the Git revision matches a feature branch pattern (`feature/*`).
+The Feature branch flow triggers when the Git revision matches a feature branch pattern, such as `feature/*`.
 This ensures that only feature branches are promoted to the testing environment.

 ### Multi-region Promotion Flow
-The Multi-region flow is designed to first deploy to multiple regions, servinv as staging environments for example, for validation before the final deployment to production.
+The Multi-region flow is designed to first deploy to several regional environments for validation before final deployment to production.

  **Trigger condition** | **Setting** |